 Read more: Top 10 Experiences from Germany

 Once you have a destination (or two) that you want to look into start some light research.
 At this point, don’t worry about logistic, just go crazy on Pinterest and Instagram saving all the gorgeous photos you can!
 Also,start to identify blogs and books (like Rick Steves or Lonely Planet) that will help down the road.

 For example, I create a visual inspiration board or a Pinterest board for the specific trip to keep everything together until I’m ready for some serious logistics (we’ll address that in part 2).

 Once you’ve gathered lots of eye candy and read up on some of the basics, put everything on a map (virtual or real, it doesn’t matter).
 This will help you recognize how things are clustered and start to give you an idea about travel logistics while in country.
 At this point, you will need to start to refine your list, especially if something is wayyyy out-of-the-way from everything else on your list.
 If it’s not one of the TOP things you wanted to do, toss it.

 For example, I really wanted to go to the southern edge of the Black Forest (the photos looked so idyllic!) while journeying in between Cologne and Munich but the travel time would have eaten up the day and a half we had, so we decided to stay to the northern half.

 Step 4: Make a List

-For example, when planning this past multi-family trip, I tried to make sure I got everyone’s input for each location so that everyone had a say in what we did while there.
-I added these things to my list and stared items that multiple people wanted to do.
+For example, when planning this multi-family trip, I tried to make sure I got everyone’s input for each location so that everyone had a say in what we did while there.
+I added these things to my list and starred items that multiple people wanted to do.